svisser/python-improvements/README.md

 any specific changes then things can be changed at that time - but without further changes the Python 3 code would apply.

+**Opening files without closing them**:
+When you `open()` a file you also need to ensure the file is closed by calling `close()` on the file object.
+This means the system resources are released and that any remaining writes are indeed written to the file.
+For example:

+    f = open(...)
+    # use f here
+    f.close()

+In Python 2.6+ you can open a file by using the with statement:

+    with open(...) as f:
+        # use f here

+This will call `f.close()` automatically as soon as execution leaves the with block.
+In many cases this approach is preferred over calling `f.close()` yourself as this also ensures the file is closed when exceptions occur.

 **Ensure file handles are closed in setup.py**:
 In `setup.py` you may wish to read the contents of other files, such as the README or CHANGELOG, and pass them to `setup()` without explicitly closing